Crosley Field: Rebuilding

-Between the 1911 and 1912 seasons, the entire seating area of the Palace of the Fans as well as the remaining seating from the original League Park were demolished.
+Between the 1911 and 1912 seasons, the entire seating area of the Palace of the Fans and the remaining seating from the original League Park were demolished.
 They were replaced with the third steel-and-concrete stadium in the National League.
 It consisted of a double-deck grandstand around the diamond, positioned in the southwest corner of the lot.
 Beyond first and third base were single-deck covered pavilions extended to the corners, with bleachers in the right field area.
 The unusual angle of the covered areas down the lines, and behind home plate gave that area a distinctive "V" shape, giving rise to one of several nicknames the park had, "The Old Boomerang."

 Redland Field, whose name was a reference to the Reds' name and color, was built for $225,000 by Harry Hake Sr.'s architectural firm.
 Initially, Cincinnati fans that were not interested in the new name continued to call the facility League Park (IV), just like with the Palace of the Fans.
 Unlike the Palace of the Fans, the new name of the ballpark stuck around and fans got used to it.
 It was one of many classic steel and concrete ballparks constructed during the first ballpark boom era of 1909–1923.
 Chicago's Wrigley Field and Boston's Fenway Park were also built during this era and remain in use today.
 Although occupying the site since 1884, the Reds dated their ballpark from the permanent structure opened in 1912.

 Throughout its history, Redland/Crosley Field was usually among the smallest parks in the major leagues.
 It accommodated 25,000 fans in 1912; even at its peak, it barely exceeded 30,000 seats, excluding temporary seating areas created for opening day and World Series games.
-Contributing to this was the fact that there were no bleachers in left or center fields; all outfield seating (about 4,500 seats), were in the semi-trapezoid-shaped right field stands that came to be known as the "Sun Deck" (or, in the case of night games, the "Moon Deck").
+Contributing to this was the lack of bleachers in left or center fields; all outfield seating (about 4,500 seats), were in the semi-trapezoid-shaped right field stands that came to be known as the "Sun Deck" (or, in the case of night games, the "Moon Deck").